Foot pain is not normal. Most foot pain can be cured but it won't go away by itself .

 Hammertoe: a condition, usually stemming from muscle imbalance, in which the toe is bent in a claw-like position.
 It occurs most frequently with the second toe, but any of the other three smaller toes can be affected.
 Selecting shoes and socks that do not cramp the toes will alleviate aggravation.

 Heel spurs: Heel spurs occur when the plantar tendon pulls at its attachment to the heel bone.
 This area of the heel can later calcify to form a small boney spur.
-With proper warm-up and the use of appropriate athletic shoes, strain to the ligament can be reduced.
+With the use of appropriate athletic shoes and if required an orthotic strain to the ligament can be reduced.

-Sesamoiditis: inflammation or rupture of the two small bones (sesamoids) under the first metatarsal bones.
-Proper shoe selection and orthoses can help.
+Sesamoiditis: inflammation or fracture of the two small bones (sesamoids) under the first metatarsal bones.
+Correct footwear and orthoses can help.

 Severs Disease: heel pain aggravated by physical activity.
 The pain is localised to the back of the heel.
 External appearance is usually normal.
 The main diagnostic tool is pain on compression of the area of growth plate. ( squeeze test)